 • Requiring a factory worker not to suffer from any mobility impairments that prevent them from being able to operate machinery

-• Requiring a police offer not to suffer from a cardiovascular disease which limits their capacity for exercise
+• Requiring a police officer not to suffer from a cardiovascular disease that limits their capacity for exercise

 You should talk to your employee about their disability to find out how long they have been disabled and the effect this has had on their day to day activities.
 Ask them whether they consider that their disability is adversely impacting upon their work.
 If they think this is the case, ask whether there are any reasonable adjustments which could be made to help.

-A disabled person as defined by the Equality Act has a mental or physical impairment which has a long term and substantially adverse impact on their ability to carry our normal day-to-day activities.
-With any disability, it is the effect of the impairment on the individual rather than the type of condition itself which is important.
-So dyslexia, for example, may or may not be a disability depending on its impact upon the individual’s day-to-day life.
+With any disability, the impairment’s effect on the individual rather than the type of condition itself is important.
+So dyslexia, for example, may or may not be a disability depending on its impact on the individual’s day-to-day life.

 Some conditions, however – cancer, HIV and multiple sclerosis – are automatically treated as disabilities.